Uses SvelteKit, Supabase, and SSR Auth.

 layout group, we have a +page.server.ts

 file for each route.
-This ensures that even during client navigation we can verify there's still a session before rendering the page.
+This ensures that even during "client-side navigation" the hooks.server.ts

 We check for and fully validate the session by calling event.locals.getSession()

 .
-Inside that function, we verify the access_token
+Inside that function, we call getClaims

-Full validation is important because sessions are stored in a cookie sent from a client.
-The client could be an attacker with just enough information to bypass checks within supabase.auth.getSession()
+, aka JWT, and use it's decoded contents to help create a validated session for use on the server-side.
+This validation is important because sessions are stored in a cookie sent from a client.
+The client could be an attacker with just enough information to bypass checks in a simple supabase.auth.getSession()

-and possibly render data for a victim user.
+call, and possibly render data for a victim user.
 See this discussion for details.